pankajpatel/medusa-source-prestashop/README.md

 ### Prestashop Setup

-Go in the PrestaShop back office, open the “Web service” page under the “Advanced Parameters” menu, and then choose “Yes” for the “Enable PrestaShop Webservice” option.
+Go to the PrestaShop back office, open the “Web service” page under the “Advanced Parameters” menu, and then choose “Yes” for the “Enable PrestaShop Webservice” option.

 Generate a key and copy it as you'll need them for the plugin's options.

-You need to give at least the integration the access to the following resources:
+You need to give at least the integration access to the following resources:

 - products
 - product_options